 Update Amenities and Modernize Your Home

-You may or may not sell your home with the amenities included, ultimately that’s up to you and the potential home buyer, but having an upgraded home that looks and feels modern will increase the value of your appraisal.
+You may or may not sell your home with the amenities included.
+Ultimately, that’s up to you and the potential home buyer, but having an upgraded home that looks and feels modern will increase the value of your appraisal.
 Potential homebuyers may love the way you updated your bathroom.

-It may seem counterintuitive to remodel your home before you sell it, but investing some time and money in modernizing key areas of your home can increase the value so much that you’d be crazy not to do it.
+It may seem counterintuitive to remodel your home before you sell it, but investing some time and money in modernizing key areas of your home can increase its value so much that you’d be crazy not to do it.
 If your budget is limited, focus on updating the kitchen and the bathrooms.
 Those rooms are the spaces in your home that get the most attention from potential home buyers.

 Replace the Carpet